dkazanc/NoStripesNet/network/README.md

   - mask (*masked sinograms for input & output*)
   - simple (*same as mask, but masks are calculated in a simpler way*)
   - patch (*same as simple, but works on patches of sinograms*)
-  - window & full (*uses windowed sinograms, left over from an old method & not used anymore*)

 More details about each mode can be found below.<br>